From EDM to Indie, from Singapore to Pattaya in Thailand, these music festivals around Asia are worth travelling for if you love your live music!

 In an amazing location overlooking Tokyo Bay, this is a huge summer event to check out in Japan.
 An interesting fact, the festival is held simultaneously in Chiba and Osaka, with acts switching days—so you won’t miss out, whichever you choose.
-This year’s line-up already includes Chance the Rapper, Beck, Noel Gallagher’s High Flying Birds, Shawn Mendes, and we’re eagerly waiting for the rest to be announced.
+This year’s line-up is yet to be announced but from the looks of last year’s acts (Chance the Rapper, Beck, Noel Gallagher’s High Flying Birds, Shawn Mendes) you’re in for a treat.

 Creamfields is an iconic UK music festival that has made its foray into Taiwan.
-This year, the music festival will feature some of the all-time greatest EDM/Trance artists such as Martin Garrix, KSHMR, and Carnage.
-It is almost guaranteed that you will party till your ears ring and your legs feel woozy.
+We’re still awaiting the line-up but it’s almost guaranteed that you will party till your ears ring and your legs feel woozy.
 But hey, isn’t that the whole point of partying anyway?

 The Great Indian October Fest, India

 While the location might be somewhat unconventional, those who are willing to make the trip will be duly rewarded with an unforgettable experience.
 Imagine 72 hours of relentless music, fun, and most importantly… booze.
-Leading the pack for music is world renowned American rock band Hoobastank, while international DJs will also be on the turntables to ensure you never stop grooving.
+International DJs will also be on the turntables to ensure you never stop grooving.
 Spanning 19 acres of land, this is one party you don’t want to be watching from home.

-The Great Indian October Fest, 18-20 October, Marathalli, India
+The Great Indian October Fest, 18-20 October (TBC), Marathalli, India

 It’s been running for over 10 years, and the region’s premier music and arts festival is here to stay.
 With artists like Massive Attack, New Order, Sigur Ros, Foals and more on its glowing list of alumni, the scenic and enriching festival is a must-see for those who love their culture.